Researchers around the world are looking at the causes, diagnosis and treatment of primary bone cancer.

-It can be more difficult to do research into rare cancers such as bone cancer because there are fewer people to take part in them.
+It can be more difficult to do research into rare cancers such as bone cancer.
+This is because there are fewer people to take part in them.
 So, compared to more common cancers there are relatively few trials.

 Research into the outcomes of osteosarcoma

-The outcomes for people with a type of primary bone cancer called osteosarcoma have improved very little over the last 20 years.
+The outcomes for people with a type of primary bone cancer called osteosarcoma have shown very little improvement in the last 20 years.
 Researchers are looking into how and why osteosarcoma starts and grows.
 By knowing more, they will be able to decide what treatments are most likely to work best.

 They will also be looking at blood and tissue samples in research laboratories.
-By looking at the laboratory findings and the clinical data together, they hope to answer why osteosarcomas start and grow, what makes them spread, and why some people respond to treatment better than others.
+By looking at the laboratory findings and the clinical data together, they hope to answer:

-Alongside this, the researchers hope to find out how osteosarcoma and its treatments affect those living with it.
-This information will help them decide on the best care and support for people with osteosarcoma so they can live longer and better lives.
+The researchers also hope to find out how osteosarcoma and its treatments affect people.
+This information will help them decide on the best care and support for people with osteosarcoma.
+And help them to live longer and better lives.